 Here's the Conclusion

-My advice is just keep your paper filter regularly changed and don't worry about a high flow filter.
+My advice is just to keep your paper filter regularly changed and not worry about a high-flow filter.
 If you want to fit one for the noise and you're after performance then make sure you don't leave the cone air filter exposed and instead fit a fully shielded induction kit to ensure that the air that goes in is as cold as possible.

 Thanks for reading.
 Please leave any comments below.